Lexing/pyImageCropper/README.md

 pyImageCropper
 ==============

-crop images with python, used for get training images
+crop images interactively with python, used for get training images

+PIL required